alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

-# 1. Code of Conduct for the Open Research Community Building Team
+# 1. Code of Conduct for the Open Research Community Management Team

 > _A code of conduct is a set of rules outlining the norms, roles, and responsibilities or proper practices of an individual party or an organization._

 This Code of Conduct document outlines our expectations for participants within the team as well as this online repository (and the ideas, projects, and collaborations that might emerge from it).
-We also provide steps to reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
+We also provide steps to reporting any concern, an uncomfortable situation or unacceptable behaviour by other participants.
 We are committed to providing a welcoming, collaborative and inspiring experience for all members of this team and expect our code of conduct to be honoured.